Over 2,000 mentors available, including leaders at Amazon, Airbnb, Netflix, and more. Check it out

 Balance self-confidence with honest self-awareness.
 Know where you truly excel and where you have more work to do.
 Identify gaps in your skills to guide your development.

-Faking competence you don't have yet is not helpful long-term.
-But calculated confidence paired with motivation and humility can spark growth.
+Faking competence you don't have yet is not helpful in the long term.
+However, calculated confidence paired with motivation and humility can spark growth.

 Find an expert mentor